moatom/mycraft/README.md

-Use cmake & make under a build directory which in the project root in order to load block textures.
+Use cmake & make under a build directory which in the project root in order to load the block textures.

 Supported OS: MacOS

 My development blog: https://moatom.blogspot.com/2019/05/opengl03.html

 To do
-- fix the include guards
 - Find the details of the bug when drawnig trees in a certain position

 Block textures' requiements